yaaminiv/yaaminiv.github.io/_posts/2017-05-06-Protein-Extractions-Round-2.md

 ## It's time to extract more protein.

 Based on the [samples Alex used for lipid analysis](https://github.com/RobertsLab/project-oyster-oa/blob/master/data/Biomarker_proteomeCrossRef.xlsx), I've picked the following samples for my next round of extractions.
 I will extract 10 more samples from round 1, and 20 samples from round 2.
 This way, I can understand how site location, eelgrass condition, and outplant duration affected protein expression.
+These are just initial thoughts, and will likely change due to sample size considerations.

 Here are the samples I've already analyzed: